 You’re then taken to the main page of the Default site, and you’re ready to create users.

-If you configured Tableau Server to use Active Directory authentication, you import users from your organization's Active Directory store.
+If you configured Tableau Server to use Active Directory, you import users into Tableau Server from your organization's Active Directory.
 You can import users individually, but if you have a lot of users, you can also import them in a batch.
 Either way, you'll need to specify a site role for the users you're importing.

 Import users individually